Talmage Research Internship

 - Each week interns perform research in state-of-the-art laboratories under the direction of a chemistry or biochemistry faculty member

-- Chemistry and Biochemistry majors completing sophomore or junior years (seniors will also be considered if you have made contact with a chemistry faculty member)
+- Chemistry, biochemistry, or related major completing second or third year with anticipation of graduation within 12-24 months (seniors will also be considered if you have made contact with a chemistry faculty member)

-The application package, consisting of the application form (completed, dated, and signed), a current transcript (unofficial is acceptable), and two letters of recommendation from chemistry or biochemistry instructors, is due March 1, 2017.
-See application form for details.
+The application package consists of the application form (completed, dated, and signed), a current transcript (unofficial is acceptable), and two letters of recommendation from chemistry or biochemistry instructors.
+The table below has application due dates.
+See the application form for details.